Toporowski Stream Assessment and Rouge River Valleyland Restoration

 The City of Richmond Hill and Toronto and Region Conservation Authority (TRCA) are working together to analyze the conditions of the Upper Rouge River in the valleylands north and south of Toporowski Avenue to find a solution that will allow for suitable drainage in the area.

-The tentative preferred solution includes the following:
+The preferred solution includes the following:

 - removal of the sediment build-up in the valleyland channel; and